 - NEFTA do a lot of research in Australia and have a booklet

 - NESTAC say, ‘Women and young adults from our FGM Group have been working on producing a community and child friendly leaflet aimed at illiterate people or those struggling with English language.
-We hope the leaflet will be ready in February 2018.’
+We hope the leaflet will be ready in February 2018.’ the website was checked in April 2019 but there is no mention of such a leaflet.

 - NHS has produced a leaflet explaining the duty placed upon health professionals to report FGM in girls aged under 18